amazon-science/causal-validation/README.md

 ## Examples

 To supplement the above example, we have two more detailed notebooks which exhaustively present and explain the functionalty in this package, along with how the generated data may be integrated with [AZCausal](https://github.com/amazon-science/azcausal).
-1. [Basic notebook](): We here show the full range of available functions for data generation
+1. [Data Synthesis](https://amazon-science.github.io/causal-validation/examples/basic/): We here show the full range of available functions for data generation.
+2. [Placebo testing](https://amazon-science.github.io/causal-validation/examples/placebo_test/): Validate your model(s) using placebo tests.
-2. [AZCausal notebook](): We here show how the generated data may be used within an AZCausal model.
+3. [AZCausal notebook](https://amazon-science.github.io/causal-validation/examples/azcausal/): We here show how the generated data may be used within an AZCausal model.

 ## Installation